timmcmichael/skimpy-oop/chapter-4-classes/scripts/4c script - implementing a class.md

 <span style="background-color: #FFFFE0;">Switch to VS Code clips</span>

-We're going to take the class diagram we created in the last video and implement it as a class in Java.
-We'll also create a driver class to test our object class.
-If you haven't watched the very brief previous video, you should probably take a look at at first.
+Let's take the CellCustomer class we designed in the last video and implement it in Java.
+We'll also create a driver class to test test it out.
+If you haven't watched the previous video, it's really quick and you should probably take a look at at first.

 To begin, we'll right-click and create a new file.
 The file name is exactly the same as the class name, with .java added onto the end.